abhimaitrey/cloudqna/IaaS-QnA.md

 ### How to connect 2 VNets having the same CIDR address range?

+### Can two Vnets have same CIDR range?
+If yes, how the both VNets connect?

 Ans.

 ### What is private end point and where does it use?